-Undercoding is defined as the process of medical coding wherein the codes used are not reflective of the full extent of treatment that the patient received.
+Undercoding in healthcare is defined as the process of medical coding wherein the codes used are not reflective of the full extent of treatment that the patient received.
 It is often the result of failing to abstract every code from the medical record or to select the highest specificity of codes.
 Like overcoding, it can lead to rejected or denied claims, not to mention decreased revenue.
 But under-coding can also lead to other, more serious problems, which is why it is crucial to avoid this mistake.

 The Problem with Under-Coding

 Despite resulting in lower revenues for practices, under-coding is still considered fraudulent and can lead to investigations or audits.
 Some coders think that under-coding is “playing it safe” when you’re unsure, but really it isn’t.
 It can be seen as inducement, or the practice of offering a free service to patients in order to encourage them to avail of a service that is covered by the insurance provider.
 This can lead to legal action on the grounds of fraud and abuse.

 In healthcare undercoding should never be done on purpose as it is unethical if not illegal.
 When not done on purpose however it can still be problematic.
 This could be indicative of negligence, haphazard or lazy coding, and can lead to chronic under-coding, financial losses and improper patient care.

 Given the many problems that can arise from under-coding, it’s best to avoid it as much as possible.
 Here are some of the ways you can do that:

 - Make sure your staff are properly trained.
 They should not only understand and use the proper codes but also not succumb to under-coding out of fear of claim rejection.